Tamilarasan: Theatrical

 The film was originally scheduled to release on 6 March 2020, but was postponed due to COVID-19 pandemic crisis.
 The next time, The film fixed its release date as 31 December 2021, but was again postponed.
 The film was postponed for many years and was released on 22 April 2023.

 Home media

 Zee Tamil obtained the satellite rights of the film, while ZEE5 secured the digital rights.
-The film is scheduled to be released on the ZEE5 platform on 16 June 2023.
+The film released on the ZEE5 platform on 16 June 2023.

 Reception

 Tamilarasan received mixed reviews from critics.

 Critical reception

 M. Suganth of The Times of India gave the film a rating of 2 out of 5 and wrote, "The treatment is as old-fashioned as the songs that Ilaiyaraaja dishes out, it results in a movie-watching experience that is as boring as watching an IV drip."
 Avinash Ramachandran of Cinema Express gave the film a rating of 2 out of 5, stating, "As the world of Tamilarasan unravels, the narrative decisions pose many questions, but we end up with hardly any satisfying answers" A critic from Dinamalar gave the film a rating of 2/5, stating, "The film was supposed to be released in the 1980s, so the ladies may have cried and watched it.
 It's too late to release in 2023, which is too boring."
 A critic from Maalai Malar gave the film a rating of 2/5, stating, "The corrupt politicians and greedy hospital employees remind us of the films Ramanaa and Nenjirukkum Varai.
 The songs make us question, Is this composed by Ilaiyaraaja?"